-SELA members saved as much as 25% on commercial insurance with better coverage, savings that spread to staff and their families.
-The 23 agencies that comprise SELA have a combined buying power of over $30 million; if SELA can hit its ultimate goal of 200 members, that figure rockets to $450 million worth of purchasing power.
-In 2015, SELA was presented at the National Shared Services Conference in San Francisco.
+Members saved as much as 25% on commercial insurance with better coverage, savings that spread to staff and their families.
+The agencies that are members of Shared Services have a combined buying power of over $30 million; if the program can hit its ultimate goal of 200 members, that figure rockets to $450 million worth of purchasing power.

-The end result of all of it, the networking, the buying capability, the economies of scale, is and always has been the little faces in circle time.
-Savings are pumped directly into the classroom, through program investment and staff development and quality improvements that benefit kids.
+In the end, all of these savings and influences are pumped directly into the classroom through program investment and staff development and quality improvements that benefit kids.

 - ECE Shared Resources

 ECE Shared Resources is a web-based platform that offers a wealth of tools, services and cost and time-savings for Early Childhood Education programs and professionals.
 Members gain enormous buying power by joining an existing nationwide pool of purchasers.
-More information can be found by going to www.ecesharedresources.com and earlylearningnh.org/ece_shared_resources.php.
+More information can be found by going to www.ecesharedresources.com.

 - Time Savings

 Sample policies, procedures, handbooks, forms, interview guides, job descriptions, marketing materials and much more have been created by national ECE experts.
 All are posted in a format members can download and edit, savings huge amounts of administrative time.